primesearch/mfakto/README.txt

   recommended to update your drivers as the SDK has been discontinued.
 - for Intel integrated GPUs: Compute Runtime for OpenCL

-macOS users do not need any additional software as OpenCL is already part of the system.
+macOS users do not need any additional software as an OpenCL implementation is included with the system.

 Open a terminal window and run 'mfakto -h' for possible parameters.
 You may also want to check mfakto.ini for additional settings. mfakto typically fetches